Overview

 1. Recruitment and selection

 The organisation should recruit and induct employees who are a good fit for the jobs.
 If so, this will result in a visible improvement in productivity.
-Improvements will be evident in planning, processes, supervision, techniques, and other areas, leading to an increase in productivity.
+Improvements will be evident in planning, processes, supervision, techniques, and other areas, resulting in increased productivity.
 This, in turn, will directly affect the organisation’s profitability.
 In such cases, HR is adding value to the organisation.

-Similarly, HR, through the right hiring, may add value to the organisation if customer satisfaction shows an upward trend.
+Similarly, HR, through proper hiring, may add value to the organisation if customer satisfaction shows an upward trend.
 HR adds value when costs and errors show a downward trend.

 2. Quality is one of the most critical issues for any organisational strategy

 Quality improvement has a positive impact on a wide range of other areas.
 You will find that quality improvement leads to reduced production or service costs, which in turn provides customer satisfaction and results in customer retention.
 An increase in sales follows, thereby improving the market reputation and reducing marketing expenses, which in turn contributes to improved profitability.
-The data will show that the human resource intervention has directly influenced any improvements.
+The data will show that the human resource intervention has had a direct influence on any improvements.

 3. Performance appraisal and compensation